ELRabito/ExileKillInfoNumberFix/README.md

 	throw format ["Your locker can only hold %1 pop tabs.", (_lockerLimit call ExileClient_util_string_exponentToStringFormatted)];

-And don't go to crazy with the numbers, stay below 10,000,000,000 (Otherwise it will not be precise).
+And don't go to crazy with the numbers, stay below 10,000,000,000 (Otherwise it will not be precise / Arma limitation!).
 <img width="752" height="488" alt="grafik" src="https://github.com/user-attachments/assets/3db4f3e4-29fd-4373-8752-998f0ecd9bcb" />